Sluggish Improvement vs. Heightened Awareness

 How many times have you approached a problem thinking you had the solution, only to find moments later you were trying all kinds of other things to solve it?
 Or worse, you thought you found the solution and then in the blink of an eye you forgot it already.
 The sad thing is all of this could've been avoided had you made the effort to do one simple thing.
 That simple thing is taking notes.

 Yet they come even less easy when we aren't consistently looking for them.
 You may feel that you're thinking about how to cope with your struggles in scratching, but it's the depth of your thinking that measures the quality of your solutions.
 Generally, especially in the act of scratching, our thought process is very shallow.
 This is especially true the less experienced you are at successfully overcoming challenges in your scratching, because you have so many more things to think about that could be going wrong.

-When you approach a practice session with a plan to document solutions you come across, your thought process automatically deepens.
+When you practice with a plan to document the solutions you discover, your thought process automatically deepens.
 This is because writing things down takes a lot more focus when scratching then just thinking briefly about what might improve things.
 Not only because you have to actually stop what you're doing to write things down, but you're automatically going through a review process in order to write it out properly.
-Additionally, you can come back at any time and review what you wrote further, as well as weigh it out against future sessions that might shed further light on the validity of your previous notes.
+Additionally, you can come back any time and further review what you wrote, as well as compare it against future sessions that might shed further light on the validity of your previous notes.